unChaz/intertube/README.md

 [Here](http://gdata.youtube.com/demo/index.html) is a demo that allows you to play with the YouTube API to get familiar with it.

-Our developer key is:

->AI39si5mIClz6YRx724Qalfj1qOT2b28Rkok_ZT2JBSUeArg0Gx3Kl5tcPFlF__ywVF1lKbzl3T9O5OkFFdQlbKETnTO8dpzQg
+You'll need to create a developer key with google api.

 Contact
 -------